*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality

-For the same reason, alkenes have a lower density than corresponding alkanes with the same number of carbon atoms as alkenes have a lower molecular mass.
+For the same reason, alkenes have a lower molecular than corresponding alkanes with the same number of carbon atoms.

 Similar to alkanes, the alkenes from C1 up to and including C4 exist in the gas state at room temperature whereas alkenes that is C5 – C8 are liquids.